- NEW SUSSEX OPERA’S AIMS:

 What we do, what we want to do

-Then, with our finances in a healthy state, we can take on the responsibility of a major, fully-staged production.
-Strictly speaking, these may be ‘pro-am’, but the emphasis is definitely on the ‘pro’, with fully professional soloists, music director, stage director and designer.
+Then, finances permitting, we launch a major, fully-staged production.
+For these we have professional soloists, music director, stage director, designer, lighting designer and orchestra.
 For the chorus, it’s an opportunity to use and extend their skills under the guidance of conductors and directors already prominent in the national and international world of opera.

-Past shows have included British premières of Kurt Weill’s Lost in the Stars, Tchaikovsky’s The Enchantress, von Einem’s Danton’s Death, Offenbach’s The Rhine Fairies and the original four-act version of Puccini’s Edgar, while works rarely performed in the UK have included Benvenuto Cellini by Berlioz, the Paris version of Wagner’s Tannhäuser, Euryanthe and Oberon by Weber, Mignon by Thomas and most recently A Village Romeo and Juliet by Delius.
-NSO has used its own orchestra, but has also collaborated with the Symphony Orchestra of the NCOS, the Flanders Symphony Orchestra, the Hanover Band, Kent Sinfonia, St Paul’s Sinfonia and the Kantanti Ensemble.
+Past productions have included British premières of Kurt Weill’s Lost in the Stars, Tchaikovsky’s The Enchantress, von Einem’s Danton’s Death, Offenbach’s The Rhine Fairies and the original four-act version of Puccini’s Edgar, while works rarely performed in the UK have included Benvenuto Cellini by Berlioz, the Paris version of Wagner’s Tannhäuser, Euryanthe and Oberon by Weber, Mignon by Thomas, A Village Romeo and Juliet by Delius and The Travelling Companion by Charles Viliers Stanford.
+NSO sometimes uses its own orchestra, but has also collaborated with the Symphony Orchestra of the NCOS, the Flanders Symphony Orchestra, the Hanover Band, Kent Sinfonia, the Kantanti Ensemble and in recent years St Paul’s Sinfonia.